pretix/pretix-docs/docs/trust/fiscal/switzerland.md

 Swiss requirements on information contained on invoices are defined in [Art.
 26 MWSTG](https://www.fedlex.admin.ch/eli/cc/2009/615/de#art_26).

-Invoices created by pretix, if properly configured, can include all necessary information.
+You can configure invoices created by pretix to include all necessary information.

 ### Invoice numbering